YadamVinay369/CVE_Server/README.md

 - Pagination support for large datasets.
 - Filter data based on parameters
 - Customizable results per page.
-- Data Synchronization using node-cron
+- Auto-Update of records daily at 02:00 AM using node-cron
-- Data storage using MongoDB.
+- Data storage using MongoDB(mongoose).
 - Environment variable support for secure configurations

 ## Tech Stack